practicald2t/practicald2t.github.io/pages/cfp.md

 ### Submission procedure and templates
 For the main and special track, please submit short and long papers directly through the [INLG submission portal](https://softconf.com/n/inlg2024/user/scmd.cgi?scmd=submitNew), selecting "Click HERE to make a new Practical Data-to-Text submission".
 Choose the appropriate *submission type* (Long/Short Paper), *track* (Main/Neuro-Symbolic D2T) and *Proceedings Type* (Archival/Non-Archival).
-Submissions must follow the submission template and guidelines issued by INLG 2024.

 For the shared task, submission details will be released soon.

+All submissions must follow the submission template and guidelines issued by INLG 2024.

 <!---Participants of the shared task will send their submission through $TODO_CODALAB_EMAIL_OR_BOTH_? with the subject "[Submission] {title of your work}" before the submission deadline (see below)--->